MRedies/Interfacing-Fortran/README.md

 # Interfacing-Fortran
-A complete tutorial on interfacing Fortran with C
+A complete tutorial on interfacing Fortran with C. Improvement and requests for further examples are welcome.

 ## Calling C from Fortran
 ### Reading C-Strings